noydhiet/sadhelX-be-guidelines/README.md

 Backend service to get guidelines information from DB

-Test Slack Integration with Github
+Test Slack Integration with Github Part 2